How to Create Automatic Tests

 With an automatic test, you can:

-We recommend you use automatic tests for transactional messages (subscription confirmations, account activations, purchase confirmations, etc.) where the content does not change often.
+Automatic tests are mostly helpful for transactional messages (subscription confirmations, account activations, purchase confirmations, etc.) where the content does not change often.
 Your customers expect transactional messages, so it is important to ensure that they are delivered to their Inbox.
-Therefore, you will be notified when your message is placed in the Spam folder.
+Therefore, you’ll want to be notified when your message is placed in the Spam folder.

 To setup an automatic test, follow these steps: